 Even if you're prepared for every scenario, determining the exact scale of damage caused by a disaster is never a sure thing.
 As a result, post-disaster response models heavily rely on accurate and real-time data.
 GIS is also required to visualize the most efficient pick-up and evacuation routes for survivors.

 All disasters have a spatial component to them- Successful response starts with a map.
 GIS enables you to plan, analyze and take action across all stages of disaster mitigation.
 To the survivors, it is a vital line of communication through which they can seek safety.
-You can find instances of maps being used to deliver critical information to those affected, like electricity outtage maps after Hurricane Sandy.
+You can find instances of maps being used to deliver critical information to those affected, like electricity outage maps after Hurricane Sandy.
 GIS integrates multiple layers of information and displays them in an easy-to-digest format.

-When disaster strikes, drones can help solve problems humans on foot or in vehicles just can't reach.
+When disaster strikes, commercial drones can help solve problems humans on foot or in vehicles just can't reach.
 For example, in 2016, wildfires in Fort McMurray forced 88,000 people to evacuate their homes.
 At first, aerial mapping services were used to identify which areas were damaged so emergency responders could prioritize their efforts.
 But these maps only covered small parts of town and took many hours to produce.

 As we established, Geospatial data is a critical component of any disaster recovery plan.
 Understanding the geographical impact of an event helps aid organizations prioritize and implement disaster response efforts.
 However, it's too dangerous to send humans to survey an area in many instances or is simply too expensive or time-intensive for other methods like GPS or satellite.
 Luckily, unmanned aerial vehicles (UAVs), or drones, can help collect geospatial data that would be impossible or too risky to obtain by sending humans into affected areas.